Things To Do In Flagstaff With Kids

 Bushmaster Park – When you want to go outdoors, but need respite from the sun, the best shaded park is Bushmaster Park.
 Two playgrounds for the younger ones, and a bitchin’ skate park for the tweens and teens.
 (3150 N Alta Vista Drive)

-Thorpe Park – This park has a big kid and little kid playground, musical instrument to play and a fire truck to climb.
+Thorpe Park – This park has a big kid and little kid playground, musical instruments to play and a fire truck to climb.
 Full review can be read here.
 (191 N Thorpe Rd)

 Ponderosa Trails Park – 3875 S Wild West Trail